 There’s nothing like a home renovation to increase the stress in your life.
 As home renovations go, I suppose the kitchen remodel we had done a few years ago, wasn’t a bad one.
 I remember it being nearly complete while my wife and I sat patiently, but not really, desperately waiting for the contractors to get our new cabinets in.
 I’m both amazed and a little fearful when big renovations like that start.
 To see an entire 40-plus year old room gutted to the studs is remarkable, but it also makes me wonder what lurks beneath the surface waiting to present itself.
-We’ve had some of those moments these last few weeks.
+We’ve had some of those moments during that renovation.
 A leaky pipe in the ceiling was one of those moments.
 More seriously, we had an issue with the foundation of one wall caused by water damage.
-That one scared my wife because we are on a tight budget and she was sure it was going to cost us big.
-Fortunately, we have a guy that seems to know how to work well and does so without looking to suck a person’s wallet dry.
+That one scared my wife because we were on a tight budget and she was sure it was going to cost us big.
+Fortunately, we had a guy that seemed to know how to work well, and did so without looking to pad the costs.